CornellCollegeComputingClub/c4-sign/docs/graphics-library.md

 from c4_sign.lib import graphics

 # additionally, importing the constants module is recommended
-# this inculudes some pre-defined colors and fonts
+# this includes some pre-defined colors and fonts
 from c4_sign import consts
 ```